hirememorey/yesand-music/ROADMAP.md

 ## Conclusion

-This roadmap transforms Music Cursor from a sophisticated MIDI control system into a revolutionary semantic MIDI editing platform.
+This roadmap transforms YesAnd Music from a sophisticated MIDI control system into a revolutionary semantic MIDI editing platform.
 Each phase builds upon the previous, creating a robust foundation for intelligent musical editing through natural language commands.

 The modular architecture ensures that each phase delivers value independently while building toward the ultimate vision of seamless, intelligent musical editing.